 Walmart Mastercard vs. Walmart Store Card

-When you apply for the Walmart credit card, Walmart (and Synchrony Bank) will consider your application based on your credit history.
-If your history is good enough, you will be approved for the Walmart Mastercard.
+When you apply for the Walmart credit card, if your history is good enough, you will be approved for the Walmart Mastercard.
 If your credit history is not good enough to qualify for the Mastercard, you will then be considered for the Walmart store card.

 What’s the difference?
 The Walmart Mastercard is accepted anywhere Mastercard is accepted, so you are not restricted to using it at Walmart stores.
 The Walmart store card is only good at Walmart, so it has more limited usefulness.

 There is no annual fee for either the Walmart Mastercard or Walmart store card.

 If you don’t have significant credit problems, you may very well be approved for this card.

 How It Compares

 Looking at the Walmart credit card’s rewards, the only feature that stands out is the 5% rebate on Walmart.com purchases.
 Regular Walmart online shoppers will appreciate this, but maybe not those who only shop in store.